i | Overview

 The programme of teaching will be supported by regular lectures provided by the Faculty, which run throughout the academic year.
 Details of the lectures running each term can be found on the Lecture List, accessed on the Oxford Historians Hub: https://ohh.web.ox.ac.ac.uk/termly-lecture-list.

-Lectures are valuable for providing an overview of a given topic, for highlighting certain historiographical challenges, or for exploring a particular line of argument in detail.
-They should not be considered a comprehensive resource, and should never be a substitute for reading.
-Most lecturers will provide handouts - these will vary in style but usually contain a basic outline of the lecture, useful data, excerpted quotations, and suggestions for further reading.
+Most lecturers will provide handouts - these will vary in style, but may contain a basic outline of the lecture, useful data, or quotations, and/or suggestions for further reading.
 Handouts will be uploaded to Canvas shortly after the lecture.
 As with lectures themselves, handouts are not intended to summarise the lecture and should not be a substitute for taking your own notes.

 Lectures are provided for the outline papers (History of the British Isles /European and World History), and in smaller numbers for the Paper IV and Disciplines of History papers.
 Some of the Optional and Further Subject papers may also have lectures, but these are most commonly taught in classes.
 There are also additional lecture series that run throughout the year, focusing on smaller, more specialised topics.
 Details of these are provided on the Lecture List.